everFinance/coding-styleguide/java/README_en.md

 - Keep code styles consistent within the same project
 - During system design, the system should rely on abstract classes and interfaces as much as possible according to the dependency inversion principle, which is conducive to expansion and maintenance

+### Framework Development Benchmark
+- Modular design, each module is responsible for relatively independent functions, such as network is responsible for network,exception module is responsible for exception processing
+- Consider scalability, abstract interfaces for important modules, provide plug-ins or SPI forms, and facilitate other developers to add extensions later
+- Design robust error handling mechanisms that provide meaningful error information for easy troubleshooting
+- Take into account that users may use different versions of Java and other related libraries to ensure that the framework can run properly in a variety of environments
+- Write adequate unit tests and integration tests to ensure that all parts of the framework are working properly
+- Provide development demo to reduce user access

 ## Common Third-party Libraries
 - Application development framework: spring boot
-- Scheduled task: quartz、elastic job、spring task scheduling
+- Scheduled task: quartz
-- log: log4j、logback、log4j2
+- log: log4j2
-- test: junit、testng、mockito、spring test
+- test: mockito
 - arweave sdk: arseedingsdk4j-sdk
 - ethereum sdk: web3j
-- json: jackson、gson、fastjson
+- json: jackson
-- data source: druid、c3p0
+- data source: druid
-- http: OkHttp、Apache HttpClient
+- http: OkHttp
-- redis: jedis、redisson
+- redis: jedis
-- config: zookeeper、nacos、apollo
+- config: nacos
-- MQ: rocketMQ、kafka
+- MQ: rocketMQ
-- RPC: dubbo、spring cloud
+- RPC: spring cloud

 ## log
 The application cannot directly use the API in the log system (Log4j, Logback), but should rely on the API in the log framework SLF4J, and use the log framework in the facade mode, which is conducive to maintenance and the unity of log processing methods of each class